verdimrc/linuxcfg/.vscode/README.md

 # Miscellaneous settings (examples)

 The remaining entries in `settings.json` are for other sample configurations.
-A particular call-out is to switch to the light color scheme only on Jupyter notebooks.
+A particular call-out is to switch to the light color scheme on Python datascience (e.g., Jupyter notebooks, Python interactive).

 Sample extensions are contained in `extensions.list` and `install-ext.sh` files.